Xiangyu-Hu/SPHinXsys/tutorials/sphinx/installation.rst

 Step6: Install Eigen

 	The Eigen library is a submodule in SPHinXsys.
-	If you install SPHinXsys from .zip or .tar file from relase version.
+	If you install SPHinXsys from .zip or .tar file from release version.
 	You need unzip the source and download eigen 3 source from <https://eigen.tuxfamily.org>
 	and copy all files into the folder 3rd_party/eigen in SPHinXsys source.
 	There are two other submodules in SPHInXsys, i.e. simbody and wasmtbb,